<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=172061883552505&amp;ev=PageView&amp;noscript=1">

 In the last 10 years, technology has become such a big part of our lives that we barely think about how many times a day we use it in some form or another.

 We have smart homes starting our morning coffee and turning lights on and off for us.
-Most people pull out their smartphone the minute they wake up to check email or browse social media.
+Most people pull out their smartphones the minute they wake up to check email or browse social media.

 Every month, about 543,000 new businesses open, and almost all of them use some sort of technology.
-Some of the most popular industries for startups include technology, ecommerce and healthcare.
+Some of the most popular industries for startups include technology, e-commerce, and healthcare.

 If you run a tech startup, you may want to pay particular attention to the long-term health effects from technology use and ways to circumvent them.